infotroph/Prairie_seq/README.txt

 	The script that runs the whole analysis.
 After making any change to data or code, update outputs by running the command $(make) in the project root directory.
 All analyses that need updating after the change, and none of the ones that don't need updating, will be rerun.
 - notes/
 	Bits of text -- reminders from the authors to ourselves, sketches for paper sections, instructions.
 All hand-written; make doesn't touch anything in this directory.
+- plant_manuscript/
+	The paper about the plant species identification portion of the project.
+This directory has its own Makefile, and for the moment it does not update itself automatically -- when numbers/figures in the results change, they have to be updated by hand in the paper.
+TODO: automate some of this, integrate manuscript compilation into the main project Makefile.
 - project-log.md
 	Running log of changes to the project.
 Add to the bottom, don't edit what came earlier.
 - protocols/